How Truly Natural Healing Actually Works

 different CONCEPT of life. --- Think about it.

-may (even to traditionally religious people who CLAIM to believe in
+(even to traditionally religious people who CLAIM to believe in an

 and really try to visualize the biological processes by their herein